Siguza/IOHIDeous/docs/index.md

 -   Pointer arrays.
 Examples are the "buffers" allocated by `OSArray` and `OSDictionary`.
 -   `struct ipc_kmsg`.
 The container within which mach messages are wrapped.

-So let's look at those.
 Data buffers contain exclusively user-supplied data, so reading from them is entirely useless, and with writing we could at most break some assumptions that were established through sanitisation earlier, but... meh.
 Pointer arrays contain exclusively pointers to dynamically allocated objects, so corrupting them might get us code execution if we know an address where we can put a fake object, and reading from them might just tell us where such an address might be once the object is freed.
 However, neither of those gets us any closer to the kernel slide.
 That leaves only kmsg's... and boy are kmsg's something!

 So let's take a closer look at kmsg's and to that end, mach messages.
 When a client sends a mach message, it consists of a _header_ containing the size of the message, destination port, etc., and of a _body_.
 That body can contain "descriptors", which can be out-of-line memory, an out-of-line array of mach ports, or a single inline mach port.
 Body space not used up by descriptors is just copied 1:1.
 This gives us a byte buffer of arbitrary size containing both binary data as well as pointers!
 When a message enters kernelland through the `mach_msg` trap, the kernel allocates one large designated buffer for it with an `ipc_kmsg` header, and copies it there.
 Then it resolves port names to pointers, translates descriptors, adds a trailer to it that contains information about the sender, and finally adds the kmsg to the message queue of the destination port.
 Now, the buffer holding the kmsg needs to be significantly bigger than the raw mach message, not only due to the kmsg header and the message trailer, but also due to the fact that the size of descriptors is different for 32- and 64-bit context, and that the function allocating the buffer has no idea whether there will be any descriptors at all, or where the message is coming from.
 It only knows the user-specified message size, so it makes the most protective assumptions, i.e. that small descriptors will have to be translated to big ones, and that the entire message body consists of descriptors.
 Currently that means for every 12 bytes of body size, the kernel allocates 16 bytes - that means we'll have to take special care of the size if we wanna fill a mach message into a hole we punched into the heap.
 Now, also due to variable size and because descriptors always precede any non-descriptor data sent in a message, mach messages are aligned to the _end_ of the kalloc'ed buffer rather than to the beginning, and the header is pulled backwards as needed when descriptors are translated.
 To that end, the `ipc_kmsg` header (which sits at the very beginning of the kalloc allocation btw) has a field `ikm_header`, which points to the header of the mach message.